Blue usb ports: usb 3.0. Black usb ports: usb 2.0.

 replace 'sdXN' with the device(X) and partition number(N) with those of your USB as seen in the 'lsblk' command.

-Note: If get an NTFS unknown file system error, you can install NTFS support with the command: emerge sys-fs/ntfs3g
+Note: For edgeLinux 0.13 or prior, if you get an NTFS unknown file system error, you can install NTFS support with the command: emerge sys-fs/ntfs3g

 Check that you can see the files on the USB with